TinyQuery

 boot([callable|null $callback = null ]) : void

-constant is defined and set to true
+Checks if the SHORTINIT constant is defined and set to true to enable a minimal WordPress bootstrap.

 Boots a minimal environment (shortinit).

-is a predefined constant in WordPress that allows for a lightweight initialization of the environment.
+SHORTINIT is a predefined constant in WordPress that allows for a lightweight initialization of the environment.

-before loading WordPress, themes, plugins, and many optional features
+By defining SHORTINIT as true before loading WordPress, themes, plugins, and many optional features

 are bypassed, leading to significant performance improvements in specific use cases.

-Key Characteristics of SHORTINIT
+Key Characteristics of SHORTINIT:

 - Performance Optimization: By skipping non-essential components, the initialization process is faster.